top of page

 Recruit a Third-Party Expert

-When purchasing a home with a friend, it’s more important than ever to work with a real estate professional you can trust that will offer an outside perspective.
+When purchasing a home with a friend, it’s more important than ever to work with a real estate professional you can trust who will offer an outside perspective.
 Being able to turn to the expertise of a third party will help minimize conflict and help you to make unbiased decisions.
 Collaborating on a property purchase is a great time to use a real estate consultant because they prioritize honest communication and can help clarify your mutual goals.

-The Bottom Line:
+The Bottom Line

 Buying a property with a friend can be challenging but can also be a creative way to buy a home or start investing in real estate.
 Before you buy a home or investment property with your friend, be sure to clearly communicate and do your research before moving forward.